 - No audio sensor included

-As a result of the rotational pivot feature, you can cover a lot of grounds with just a single Zmodo Cloud Pivot, and you won’t need to buy several security cameras at once.
+As a result of the rotational pivot feature, you can cover a lot of grounds with just a single Zmodo Cloud Pivot, and you won’t need to buy several cameras at once.